Ambient Sound Generator. A listening device (or, a jukebox) for ambient soundscapes.

 Audio Sources

-The system supports both live-streamed audio and pre-recorded material.
-Thus, depending on the source, it either reproduces something fixed or connects to something ongoing.
+The system supports both live-streamed audio and pre-recorded sound loops.
+So, depending on the source, it either reproduces something fixed or connects to something ongoing.
 4

-In its current state, the machine streams a limited selection of live audio - such as experimental streams from the Locus Sonus 5 project - but the bulk of the content is pre-recorded and manually curated.
+In its current state, the machine streams a pretty limited selection of live audio - such as the experimental streams from the Locus Sonus 5 project.
+The bulk of the content, for the time being, is pre-recorded and manually curated.

 5) locusonus.org↩